sandy-07/todo_list/README.md

 # todo_list
-This repository is to create todo_list using reactjs
+This repository is to create todo_list using javascript